CoffeeBns/GW2RaidarUploader/README.md

 #### Adjust the Sync Freqency and Set the date for the oldest Logs you would like to upload.

-#### Hit Upload Synci and check the box for Notify On Systray to have the program hide on Systray and notify from there.
+#### Hit Upload Sync and check the box for Notify On Systray to have the program hide on Systray and notify from there.